saniya8023/ConvoAI/Docs/PRD.md

 ConvoAI provides a virtual panel of AI mentors.

-Users select the mentors they wish to consult and communicate through voice.
+Users first select the mentors they want in the discussion.

+After submitting a single prompt, ConvoAI automatically coordinates a structured conversation where every selected mentor contributes in sequence while sharing the same conversation context.

 Each mentor analyzes the user's query from their own professional perspective while considering the ongoing conversation.